tioui/Vim_Eiffel_IDE/README.md

-Vim_EiffelStudio
+Vim_Eiffel_IDE
 ================

-A programming environment in Vim using the EiffelStudio tools.
+An Eiffel programming environment for Vim using the ISE EiffelStudio tools.

 What you can do with it
 -----------------------